 The measure is specifically designed for local governments.
 To qualify, the area must be in the list of high risk areas of flood-related damages to the population, economy, and cultural assets.
 These high-risk areas were identified through research.
 The areas are primarily concentrated in western and northern Estonia, with a few located in the eastern part of the country.
 Eligible applicants include local governments, unions of local governments, or water enterprises belonging to local governments.
 Financial support is provided as reimbursement, based on submitted documents validating incurred expenses, such as invoices.

-The maximum amount of support per application is €800,000 without VAT.
-The maximum share of the grant is 85% of the project's eligible costs.
-The budget for the round is €930,374.
+The maximum amount of support per application was €800,000 and the maximum share of the grant was 85% of the project's eligible costs.
+The budget for the first round was €930,374.
 The support measure is financed by the revenue received from the trading of greenhouse gas emission allowances for the period 2013-2020.

 No information is available yet.